desecho/movies/README.rst

 | You can also add additional information such as if you watched the movie in the original version, in theatre, an extended version, in 4K, etc.
 | You can also see where you can stream movies.

-| It is also available as a `VK app`_.
-Not working temporarily.
-| Share your lists with VK and Facebook friends, get recommendations from friends.
-Not working temporarily.
+| Share your lists with your VK and Facebook friends, get recommendations from friends. **Temporarily disabled.**

 | The website is live here - https://movies.samarchyan.me.
 | The interface is available in English and Russian.